Ionization energy in periodic table

 - Oxidation number of elements

-What is ionization energy?
+What is Ionization Energy?

 The electron is raised to a higher energy level by absorption of energy from external sources.
-If the ionization process continued, a stage comes where the electron goes fully out of the influence of the atomic nucleus.
+If the ionization process continues, a stage comes where the electron goes fully out of the influence of the atomic nucleus.

-Therefore, M (g) + IE → M+ (g) + e
+M (g) + IE → M+ (g) + e−

-Electron volt to joule
+Electron Volt to Joule

-∴ 1 eV = charge of an electron × 1 volt
+1 eV = charge of an electron × 1 volt

 = (1.6 × 10−19 coulomb) × (1 volt)